Piazza Duomo 12 • M1, M3 Duomo

 Le Sale del Re, Galleria Vittorio Emanuele, corner Piazza della Scala • M1/3 Duomo

 Open every day, 10.00-23.00. €11/12

 Guided tours in Italian and English every Saturday and Sunday from 10.30 to 11.30

 - Permanent exhibition.
-The most important interactive and multidisciplinary exhibition dedicated to Leonardo, engineer and artist who left 120 volumes which include 5 thousand pages of drawings, most of which are still to be interpreted.
-The exhibition presents discoveries, world premieres and interactive experiences, describes writings, projects and studies for machines and the methodology used for two of his most important creations, which were actually created in Milan: The Last Supper and “Leonardo’s Horse” dedicated to Francesco Sforza.
+The most important interactive and multidisciplinary exhibition dedicated to Leonardo da Vinci, engineer and artist who left 120 volumes which include 5 thousand pages of drawings, most of which are still to be interpreted.
+The exhibition presents discoveries, world premieres and interactive experiences, describing his writings, projects and studies for machines and the methodology used for two of his most important creations, which were created in Milan: The Last Supper and “Leonardo’s Horse” dedicated to Francesco Sforza.

 Museo Poldi Pezzoli

 Via Alessandro Manzoni 12 • M3 Montenapoleone.